Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

     - Store off the API key.

-- Found your Cloudflare subdomain - the string after the worker name in the URL to access a worker in the account.
+- Find your Cloudflare subdomain - the string after the worker name in the URL to access a worker in the account.
 This was described above.

 - Create R2 access credentials.
 (This could use the same overpowered API token above, but we instead use a dedicated token.)